achardon/brewery-hop/NOTES.md

+# TO DO
+-update About page with more info
+-upon log out if on brewery bucket list page, redirect to home page

 # Description

 This app is designed for brewery enthusiasts who want to easily figure out which breweries are in a town they are visiting.
 The user will be able to search for breweries in a given town and see a list of breweries as well as a map that shows pins for different breweries.
 Users will be able to easily read reviews about each brewery and visit the brewery website.
 When logged in, users can also add reviews to breweries they have been to, as well as create a brewery bucket list.